leadr-msu/builtheritage/index.md

 <h2 id="evaluation">Evaluation:</h2>

-Evaluation will be based on three things:
+Evaluation will be based on four things:
 1. Process
 2. Design
 3. Quality